 So far, the highlight was definitely the Stoat video.
 The first Stoat ever captured in a Mostela camera trap in Britain is a great thing to be a part of!
 I’m hoping that this will continue for the remaining duration of the project and we keep getting great data.

-For anyone thinking about volunteering with Vincent Wildlife Trust I would whole-heartedly encourage them to do so.
+For anyone thinking about volunteering with Vincent Wildlife Trust, I would whole-heartedly encourage them to do so.
 There are so many reasons to do it whether it’s being outdoors or using your time to do something more rewarding than watching TV.
 Ultimately the great work of Non-Governmental Organisations relies heavily on volunteers giving their time where they can, and it is always going to be appreciated and to be a key part of conservation projects give you a sense of pride and achievement that very few other things give you.

 I look forward to carrying on volunteering with Vincent Wildlife Trust and hope to see lots of people out there with us in the future.

-By Gareth Dowle, Volunteer – Mostela project
+Gareth Dowle, Volunteer with the Mostela project